What is Quality Control (QC): Learn in 7 Minutes

 Introduction and outcome: Pharmaceutical Industry Quality Control

 Pharmaceutical quality control plays a vital role in managing the quality, safety and efficacy of pharmaceuticals and dosage forms.
-In this article, you will learn about Pharmaceutical Industry Quality Control, its challenges
+In this article, you will learn about Quality Control, 7 QC tools, difference between QC and QA, QC steps, QC challenges with FAQs.

 Pharmaceutical Industry Quality Control